mikecurtis1/PitchSet/README.md

 Rather than treating notes as raw numbers, PitchSet models pitches and intervals the way musicians actually think about them:

-`C♯` is different from `D♭`
-intervals have qualities like major, minor, and perfect transposition preserves correct spelling, not just pitch distance
+`C♯` is different from `D♭`.
+Intervals have qualities like major, minor, and perfect.
+Transposition preserves correct spelling, not just pitch distance.

 This kind of logic underpins professional tools like Sibelius, Finale, and MuseScore, as well as MIDI-based workflows and algorithmic composition systems.